apache/apisix/doc/plugin-develop.md

 ## schema and check

-Write [Json Schema](https://json-schema.org) descriptions and check functions. similarly, take the example-plugin plugin as an example to see its configuration data :
+Write [Json Schema](https://json-schema.org) descriptions and check functions.
+Similarly, take the example-plugin plugin as an example to see its configuration data :

 ```json